 Geriatric Dentistry Program

-With the use of a 38-foot-long mobile van and mobile dental operatories, the Geriatric Dentistry Program - Lifelong Smiles' mission is to deliver comprehensive dental care to the elderly population in adult day care centers, assisted living facilities, and nursing home facilities.
+With the use of a 38-foot-long mobile van and mobile dental operatories, the Geriatric Dentistry Program - Lifelong Smiles' mission is to deliver comprehensive dental care to the elderly population in area adult day care centers.

-Dr. Suparna A. Mahalaha and Dr. Lisa Blackmon engage students in didactic instruction in geriatric dentistry, with guest lecturers from various disciplines, during the third year of dental school.
-As part of students' fourth year curriculum, they have a clinical geriatric rotation in which they provide dental care, assess patients through interdisciplinary training, and discuss overall treatment plans with students of medicine, nursing, pharmacy, and social work.
+Dr. Suparna A. Mahalaha and Dr. Lisa Blackmon engage students through didactic instruction in topics related to geriatric dentistry, during the third year of dental school.
+As part of students' fourth year curriculum, they have a clinical geriatric rotation in which they provide comprehensive dental care, assess patients through interdisciplinary training, and attend patient rounds with a geriatrician.

-The program is supported by the McGregor Foundation and several other foundations, along with the CWRU School of Dental Medicine.
-For more information about the program or volunteering, please contact Dr. Suparna Mahalaha.
+The program is/was supported by The First Energy Foundation, The McGregor Foundation and several other foundations, along with the CWRU School of Dental Medicine.
+For more information about the program, please contact Dr. Suparna A. Mahalaha.